 Volunteer Communications Team

 Melissa Godinho, RN, BSCN, CON(C).
 Originally a founding VCDS dispatcher for the Langley area, Melissa’s role within the VCDS has evolved just as the VCDS has grown since its inauguration.
 Melissa assisted with the VCDS’ initial administrative functions and is now involved with the management of the online dispatching system, Ride Scheduler.
-She is currently a Registered Nurse at BC Children’s Hospital in the Oncology, Hematology, and Bone Marrow Transplant department, Melissa has been working in the nursing profession for several years with experience within the specialties of medicine, oncology, and palliative care.
+She is currently a Registered Nurse at BC Children’s Hospital in the Oncology, Hematology, and Bone Marrow Transplant department, Melissa has been working in the nursing profession for several years with experience within the specialities of medicine, oncology, and palliative care.
 It is from her foundational participation on the front-lines in the public healthcare system that inspires her dedication and advocacy to community service.
 Melissa is a resident of Vancouver, BC.

 Liesa Billings provides the VCDS with Digital Marketing & Website Development, which includes Social Media Planning and Management, Newsletters, Website Growth, Analytics & Graphic Design.
 Liesa is the founder of Left Coast Marketing and has enjoyed a rewarding career in the hospitality industry where she transformed her expertise into a Boutique Digital Marketing & Website Development company for that same industry.
 Liesa is committed to bettering the lives of those where she lives through volunteering for food/clothing drives for the Richmond Food Bank and Dr. Ngenga's Foundation Charity.
 She sat on the board of Down Stage Right Productions as Executive Producer for five years.
 Today she is turning her volunteer work to The Volunteer Cancer Drivers Society as part of the Communications and Marketing Team.
 She is a resident of Delta, BC.